Malicious Pseudo-Ranging and Localization of Static LOS Wireless Users via Downlink Modulation Classification and Uplink Refinement: Modulation Classification MCS Table-based Passive Attack

-In this section, we describe the details of the proposed modulation classification-based passive attack.
-The attack consists of two distinct phases.
+The proposed modulation classification-based passive attack consists of two distinct phases.
 1) During downlink phase, the eavesdropper, Eve, intercepts the broadcast message from Alice to Bob, and does modulation classification on it in order to identify the modulation type of the transmitted signal.
 This allows Eve to utilize the MCS table to identify a small geographical region (basically, a ring) within the cell where presumably Bob is present.
 2) During the uplink phase, Eve traverses through the geographical region narrowed down during the downlink phase.
 Eve continues its passive attack by intercepting the uplink signal.
-Eventually, Bob's location is obtained by employing diverse strategies tailored to Eve's capabilities.
+Eventually, Bob's location is obtained by Eve via a diverse set of strategies.